viridia/quill_v1/README.md

 Quill StyleHandles support CSS-like transitions for some properties (mostly layout properties like width, height, left and so on, as well as transform properties like scale and rotation.
-Eventually color once we get lerping figured out).
+Eventually color once we get lerping figured out.)

 The `transition` style attribute indicates which properties you want to be animated.
 Here's an example of how to animate a rotation: